papstchaka/papstchaka/README.md

 - :man_student: Studied electrical engineering at [`Technical University of Munich (TUM)`](https://www.tum.de/en/)

-- :computer: Currently working as freelancer for [`VESTIGAS GmbH`](https://vestigas.com/) as backend engineer, especially working on invoice verification, data parsing and cleaning, endpoint creation and implementation of new features in the whole backend pipeline
+- :computer: Currently working for [`VESTIGAS GmbH`](https://vestigas.com/) as backend engineer, especially working on data parsing and cleaning, endpoint creation and implementation of new features within the whole backend pipeline

 <br></br>